TimothyRuszala/BeethovenStats/README.md

 # BeethovenStats

-This repository holds a suite of python programs that I wrote in order to statistically analyze harmonies in the Beethoven String Quartets, using music data from the Annotated Beethoven Corpus (https://github.com/DCMLab/ABC).
+This repository holds a suite of python programs that I wrote in order to statistically analyze harmonies in the Beethoven String Quartets, using the music21 python library, as well as music data from the Annotated Beethoven Corpus (https://github.com/DCMLab/ABC).

 ## Contents